JacquesCarette/Drasil/code/stable/glassbr/SRS/mdBook/src/SecFRs.md

 Input-Values: Input the values from [Tab:ReqInputs](./SecFRs.md#Table:ReqInputs), which define the glass dimensions, type of glass, tolerable probability of failure, and the characteristics of the blast.

-<div id="inputValues"></div>

-Input-Values: Input the values from [Tab:ReqInputs](./SecFRs.md#Table:ReqInputs), which define the glass dimensions, type of glass, tolerable probability of failure, and the characteristics of the blast.

 <div id="sysSetValsFollowingAssumps"></div>

 System-Set-Values-Following-Assumptions: The system shall set the known values as described in the table for [Required Assignments](./SecFRs.md#Table:ReqAssignments).